 This course is designed to focus upon historical and contemporary theory and methodology of crisis intervention.
-There will be a special emphasis on understanding situational and maturational crises, and on the Christian implications of crisis counseling.
-The student will be introduced to basic process and application of

-Biblical crisis intervention within the church.
-It will include such topics as the following: death, suicide, abuse and other crisis situations.
+There will be a special emphasis on understanding situational and maturational crises and on the Christian implications of crisis counseling.
+The student will be introduced to basic process and application of biblical crisis intervention within the church.
+It will include such topics as the following: death, suicide, abuse, and other crisis situations.

-+PSYC 4351 Multicultural Issues in Counseling C. Ct.
-3 credit hours
++PSYC 4351 Multicultural Issues in Counseling

 This course is designed to explore multicultural issues in counseling.
 The influence of race, class, gender, and sexual orientation on behavior, attitudes, and cognition will be examined.
-The student will learn of their own worldview, values, biases, theoretical orientation, and privileges and how these may influence their perceptions of clients and their work in therapy.
+The student will learn of their own worldview, values, biases, theoretical orientation, and privileges, as well as how these may influence their perceptions of clients and their work in therapy.